Engineering Learning Communities

 Read an article about the Engineering Learning Communities here.

 Engineering Learning Communities are offered throughout the academic year to provide academic support for core engineering pre-requisite classes.
 Schedules vary each quarter in conjunction with Calculus/Physics/Chemistry courses offered.

 Hi, I'm Kinuth.
-I'm a second-year Nanoengineering major here at UCSD.
+I'm a third-year Nanoengineering major here at UCSD.
 I am also currently fulfilling a music minor.
 In the near future I hope to go to grad school, and hopefully do my own research.
-I enjoy playing basketball, playing saxophone and piano, and binge-watching t.v shows when I should instead be doing schoolwork.
+I enjoy playing basketball, playing saxophone and piano, and binge-watching T.V shows when I should instead be doing schoolwork.

 Hi!
-My name is Mariano Iberico and I will be the Learning Community Facilitator for Physics 2A.
-I am currently a 2nd year majoring in Electrical Engineer from Warren College and my main interests fall inside Machine Learning and Robotics, specially the area of continuum robots.
+My name is Mariano Iberico and I am currently a 3rd year majoring in Electrical Engineer from Warren College and my main interests fall inside Machine Learning and Robotics, specially the area of continuum robots.
 An interesting fact about myself is that I'm an International Student from Peru and thus I am a big fan of hiking, rock climbing, and other outdoor activities.
-My main hobbies are playing guitar, squash, soccer and I also really enjoy spending time reading philosophy books from time to time.
+My main hobbies are brazilian jiu-jitsu and playing guitar and squash and I also really enjoy spending time reading philosophy books from time to time.
 As a facilitator, my job is to help you guys succeed academically and make myself available for any additional assistance you might need.
 We are here to help you, just ask!

 Questions: Please contact